bruno-valeixo-bento/bruno-valeixo-bento.github.io/_pages/about.md

 Welcome to my website!

 I am a so-called "theoretical physicist" and my job is to study the Universe.
-I'm from Lisbon, in sunny Portugal, where I started out my journey at Intituto Superior Técnico (UL) before moving to London to get my MSc at Imperial College and then Liverpool for my PhD.
+I'm from Lisbon, in sunny Portugal, where I started out my journey at Instituto Superior Técnico (UL) before moving to London to get my MSc at Imperial College and then Liverpool for my PhD.
 I am currently in Madrid, doing a postdoc at the Instítuto de Física Teórica (IFT).